NebulousLabs/Sia-UI/doc/Technologies.md

 ### [Electron](http://electron.atom.io/)

 It's the core set of libararies that power the Atom text editor and is useful for creating cross-platform desktop applications.

 Making this a desktop application instead of a webapp gives us libraries to access filepaths and other OS resources (via Node libraries) that a webapp would be limited from.

 The code does not have to adhere to compatibility for all browsers (looking at you, Internet Explorer) because electron is run on chromium.
-This extends from JS to CSS (with the use of -webkit- rules when applicable).
+This extends from JS to CSS.

 We do occasionally use ES2015 and ES2016 conventions and syntax in the code base with no worries for the same reason